Muriwai - Maukatia (Maori) Bay

 However, the one exception is on the short steep southern (often muddy in winter) slope as we climb up out of the forested area, there are a couple of burrows which we walk very close to or actually over.
 Please take care in this area where you place your feet and not to disturb any earth.

-Refer to attached map for access (marked in green) and approximate location of some of nest burrows (yellow crosses).
+Refer to the map below for access (marked in green) and approximate location of some of nest burrows (yellow crosses).

 Petrel nesting sites

 The same air space restrictions apply to all sites at Muriwai being located in VFR Transit Lane T156 with height ceiling of 2000 feet A.S.L, and closed airspace inland.

 The Transit Lane goes up to High Water mark, so anything beyond that is Class D Controlled Airspace, and MBZ.